 When placed indoors, Areca Palms need a full day of bright, indirect light near a south or west-facing window.
 They can handle some direct sunlight but not in the hottest parts of the day.
 Place them in front of a south-facing window covered by a sheer curtain for the best results.

 Sunlight is essential to all life on earth – the fuel that keeps nature going.
 In all plants, light provides the energy necessary to kickstart photosynthesis.
 This allows the plant to take all the water, carbon dioxide, and nutrients available and turn them into sugars to spur growth and maintain health, as well as oxygen that gets released through the leaves.

-Without sunlight, and by extension, photosynthesis, plants simply cannot survive as they cannot produce food to keep themselves alive.
+Without sunlight and photosynthesis, plants simply cannot survive as they cannot produce food to keep themselves alive.

 But the amount of light required to stay alive is different for each plant, based on the conditions found in their natural habitats.

-Since indoor lighting conditions are very different from what these plants experience outdoors, how can we ensure we provide the proper lighting for our houseplants?
+Since indoor lighting conditions differ greatly from what these plants experience outdoors, how can we ensure we provide the proper lighting for our houseplants?

 Handy terms like bright indirect light or filtered light are used to translate the preferred conditions to match what light plants receive indoors.

 Here’s what the terms mean: